 If you want to remove a device from an organization, do so by navigating to Organization > Licensing & inventory.
 Select the device > More actions > Remove from organization.
 Do not remove the device from the device details page.

 Customers will have the ability to move licenses and devices between networks and organizations.
 The user looking to perform this action must be a network or org admin of both networks or organizations where the devices/licenses are being moved from and to.
+Please note, there must be at least one network in both the source and destination organizations to move a license, if either does not have a network, the move will fail.

 Note: Moving a device with an associated license or moving a license with an associated device will move both the device and license to the destination organization.